 For all the massive baggage Kyrie comes with, he's an undeniable hooper.
 Teams will be interested, especially those who are looking to win a title right now and consider Kyrie a half-season rental to get it done.

 Bookies.com oddsmaker Adam Thompson has used his NBA contacts developed over 20 years covering the sport to create these hypothetical NBA futures odds on Irving's team following the Feb.
 9 trade deadline.

-Odds above are hypothetical and created by our Bookies.com oddsmaker Adam Thompson.
-They do not reflect odds that may be available on legal betting sites.
+Odds are for entertainment purposes only and do not reflect odds that may be available on betting sites and betting apps.

-But his durability, vaccination status and other personal issues have limited him to playing only 103 out of a possible 226 regular-season games with the Nets.
+But Kyrie's durability, vaccination status and other personal issues have limited him to only 103 out of a possible 226 regular season games with the Nets.
 Nobody can blame the Nets for being a little hesitant to offer a max deal to someone with his availability issues.

 Another team, however, might.

 RELATED: Best NBA Player Props To Back Tonight

 The Heat want to win another title, but Kyle Lowry has not been the answer at the point.
 He could keep Brooklyn afloat and a change of scenery could do him well.
 A swap of players helps with any salary cap concerns.
 The chief reason this won’t work is Miami is a direct competitor to Brooklyn in the Eastern Conference hierarchy.

 The Timberwolves have stayed afloat without Karl-Anthony Towns because Anthony Edwards and Kyle Anderson have especially stepped up their play.
 The best way for a Minnesota team to get an All-Star player is through the draft or via trade, and they can dangle PG D’Angelo Russell back to Brooklyn.